Doctor and Real Estate Investor? How You Can Be Both

 At Ashton Gray, we believe that a commercial real estate investment can take your medical practice to the next level.
 Whether it’s moving into a location that’s built to your specifications or expanding into dozens of locations, we’ve worked on a wide variety of projects; but no great benefits come without its own set of challenges.

 If you’re already running a vet, dental, or medical office, time is likely one of your most precious resources.
-Finding the time to research where your business can move to and remain successful, and then executing a build can feel daunting.
+Executing a new build takes plenty of preparation and research.

-Who wouldn’t want to move into a facility that’s tailored to their business?
-But the cost of doing so can feel out of reach for many practices.
-For smaller businesses, it can often feel like the commercial real estate world is dominated by large conglomerates.
+Moving into a facility perfectly tailored to your practice needs sounds amazing.
+However, the cost of doing so can feel out of reach for many practices.
+For smaller businesses, it often feels like the commercial real estate world is full of large conglomerates.

 Disrupting Current Practice